Caculo Cabaça Hydroelectric Power Station: Construction costs and funding

 The total project cost is budgeted at US $4.5 billion, 85 percent of which was borrowed from ICBC.
 The construction company, Gezhouba Group, will own, operate and maintain the power station for at least four years after commercial commissioning.
 During those four years, China Gezhouba will train Angolan engineers and technicians on how to manage the power station.
 An estimated 10,000 workers are expected to be hired during the construction phase.

 In May 2023 the construction budget was revised upwards to US$5.2 billion, with US$3.8 billion allocated to the dam and US$1.4 billion allocated to electric generation and transmission equipment.
 The government of Germany has agreed to lend $1.16 billion to the government of Angola to fund the procurement and installation of the turbines and related electrical hardware by the German conglomerate Voith Hydro.

-In January 2024, Voith Hydro was contacted to supply four Francis turbines with an output of 530MW each and one additional Francis turbine with an output of 52MW, together with related hardware.
+In January 2024, Voith Hydro was contracted to supply four Francis turbines with an output of 530MW each and one additional Francis turbine with an output of 52MW, together with related hardware.
 When the power station is commercially commissioned, 67 percent of Angolan national generation capacity will be derived from hydropower sources.
 The source of the European funding was identified as Commerzbank and UniCredit, with government-to-government guarantees provided by the Federal Republic of Germany.
 The supply order to Voith exceeds US$1 billion.

+Completion of construction is expected in October 2026.